Table of Contents Contents

 Investment Income

-If you are using investments as passive income instead of running a business, then you can report capital gains and losses and they will be taxed based on your income.
+If you are using investments as passive income instead of running a business, then you can report capital gains and losses, which will be taxed based on your income.
 You can also carry your capital losses to the next year if you don’t report them.
-Trading fees for investors are not tax deductible and your capital losses can only be used to get rid of or reduce your capital gains.
-There is also the superficial loss rule to consider which ends up costing investors a lot of tax money.
+Trading fees for investors are not tax deductible, and your capital losses can only be used to get rid of or reduce your capital gains.
+There is also the superficial loss rule to consider, which ends up costing investors a lot of tax money.

 The capital gains tax rate is based on your income and what tax bracket you fall into.
 Only 50% of your capital gains are taxed as a regular investor.